EN

 Cluster Architecture

-A Brief explanation about Kafka core components are given below,
+A Brief explanation of Kafka core components is given below,

 1. Broker: Kafka cluster typically consists of multiple brokers to maintain load balance.
 Kafka brokers are stateless, so they use ZooKeeper for maintaining their cluster state.
 One Kafka broker instance can handle hundreds of thousands of reads and writes per second and each broker can handle TB of messages without performance impact.
 Kafka broker leader election can be done by ZooKeeper.

-1. ZooKeeper: ZooKeeper is used for managing and coordinating Kafka broker.
-ZooKeeper service is mainly used to notify producer and consumer about the presence of any new broker in the Kafka system or failure of the broker in the Kafka system.
+1. ZooKeeper: ZooKeeper is used for managing and coordinating Kafka brokers.
+ZooKeeper service is used primarily to notify producers and consumers about the presence of any new broker in the Kafka system or the failure of the broker in the Kafka system.

 1. Producers: Producers push data to brokers.
-When the new broker is started, all the producers search it and automatically sends a message to that new broker.
-Kafka producer doesn’t wait for acknowledgements from the broker and sends messages as fast as the broker can handle.
+When the new broker is started, all the producers search it and automatically send a message to that new broker.
+The Kafka producer doesn’t wait for acknowledgments from the broker and sends messages as fast as the broker can handle.

 The docker-compose-file for Kafka cluster setup is https://github.com/confluentinc/cp-all-in-one/blob/7.0.1-post/cp-all-in-one/docker-compose.yml